Gerda Heuckeuroth, Two vases (1962-64). Slipcast earthenware. Designed for Carstens 'Atelier' range. Germany. H.: 20 cm.*

 Looking at the ceramics produced in the Bauhaus ceramic workshop, in Dornburg, one notes an analytical approach to form; in which the different parts of the vessel are clearly differentiated.
 This is evident in the Halle porcelain vase (above) designed by Marguerite Friedlaender-Vildehain, in 1931, for KPM, and in this 'krug vase', by Bauhaus-trained potter, Johannes Leßmann* made during the 30s at the Keramike Werkstatt Margaretenhöhe, which he led, from 1933 to 1941:

-The transition from modernist geometry to organic forms, and the introduction of color glazes, can be illustrated with two vases by Walter Gebauer, from 1938 and 1953:
+The transition from modernist geometry to organic forms, and the introduction of color glazes, is also evidenced by two vases by Walter Gebauer, from 1938 and 1953 respectively:

 Whereas the vase on the right is clearly in Bauhaus style; the one on the left, is in the lighter 'streamlined' style that Fesca developed during the 50s at Wächtersbacher, till she retired in 1965.

-The fact that both vases were made after 1945 (as shown by the crown mark, and the added mention 'Made in West Germany'), initially suggested that the green vase may have been designed during Fesca's first period at Wächtersbacher (1931-1939) [before she retired for ill health] but issued or reissued when she returned in 1947 [where she worked till she retired in 1965].
-Horst Makus' remark, however, [in Keramik der 50er Jahre: Gormen, Farben und Dekore] that Fesca briefly returned to earlier [modernist] forms after Erdmute Henning left, in 1949, suggests that the vase could have been made around 1950 [perhaps as an homage/farewell to the Bauhaus] before she immersed herself in the streamlined forms for which she has become famous.
+The fact that both vases were made after 1945 (as shown by the crown mark, and the added mention 'Made in West Germany'), suggests that the green vase may have been designed during Fesca's first period at Wächtersbacher (1931-1939) [before she temporarily retired for ill health] and was either issued or reissued when she returned in 1947 [where she worked till she retired in 1965].
+Horst Makus' remark, however, [in Keramik der 50er Jahre: Gormen, Farben und Dekore] that Fesca briefly returned to earlier [modernist] forms after Erdmute Henning left, in 1949, suggests that the vase could have been designed and made around 1950 [perhaps as an homage and farewell to the Bauhaus] before she immersed herself in the streamlined forms for which she is better known.
 The absence of decor number, under the green jug, but the presence of the impressed form number '080/1' could provide the final clue for dating it.
 Unfortunately this numbering system is not matched by any of the items documented and dated in the catalogue of the Angelika Jensen collection.
 [Wächtersbacher Steingut.
 Die Sammlung Angelika Jensen, Museumsberg Flensburg].
 A version of the same vase also stamped 080/1, but decorated with a 1950s red on black glaze was sold on ebay, and was made with a lighter clay…

 By the 1950s the Bauhaus ceramic ethos had been widely assimilated by German manufacturers — large and small — as can be seen in this vase* designed by Bauhaus student and teacher Theodor Bogler, for the Maria Laach ceramics workshops, which he led: